TLDR: I am a journalist and editorial strategist.

 Previously, I served as an Executive Producer at People and Entertainment Weekly where I launched INSTANT, a video-first media brand backed by Time Inc. focused on covering internet celebrities.
 I also wrote articles about YouTube stars, conducted on-camera interviews for People.com, and provided content strategy for emerging platforms such as Snapchat Discover and Wishbone.

-Over the course of my freelance career I have also consulted for the Daily Mail, Refinery 29, The Atlantic, WordPress, and Maxim.
+I have also consulted for the Daily Mail, Refinery 29, The Atlantic, WordPress, and Maxim.
 For nearly two years, I also served as Freelance Director of Strategy and Partnerships at Mental Floss, where I built the brand's partnership and syndication network from the ground up.

 Before I began consulting, I was a tech reporter at Business Insider where I covered early-stage startups and tech culture.
 In addition to my reporting, I oversaw syndication partnerships on BI's Tech vertical, managed freelancers, and solicited and edited guest posts and opinion pieces.